learn-co-curriculum/phrg-how-the-web-works-readme/README.md

 It gets a little bit more complex with a webapp.
 The client makes a request, the server runs application code (think of this as your Ruby code), and returns a dynamically generated response.

+## Does this need an update?
+ Please open a [GitHub issue](https://github.com/learn-co-curriculum/phrg-how-the-web-works-readme/issues) or [pull-request](https://github.com/learn-co-curriculum/phrg-how-the-web-works-readme/pulls).
+Provide a detailed description that explains the issue you have found or the change you are proposing.
+Then "@" mention your instructor on the issue or pull-request, and send them a link via Connect.

 <a href='https://learn.co/lessons/how-the-web-works-readme' data-visibility='hidden'>View this lesson on Learn.co</a>

 <p data-visibility='hidden'>PHRG How The Web Works</p>